textpattern/textpattern.github.io/tags/image-url.md

 `auto`: only apply the hyperlink if the tag is used as a container.
 Default: `auto`.
 * `name="image name"`
-An image to display, given by its image name as shown on the "Images administration panel":../administration/images-panel.
+An image to display, given by its image name as shown on the [Images administration panel](../administration/images-panel).
 If both `name` and `id` are specified, the `id` takes precedence.
 Default: unset.
 * `thumbnail="boolean"`
 Display the link to the image's thumbnail instead of the full size image.